wb14123/blog/jekyll/_posts/2013-01-10-Change-Root-File-System-from-Ext4-to-Xfs-on-Archlinux.markdown

 ## 1. Make a xfs partation

-Note: A xfs partation cannot be shrunk
+Note: a xfs partation cannot be shrunk.
+And if you don't have a splite boot partation, you should make one with `ext2` since grub don't support xfs well.

 ## 2. Copy files with tar